 On a daily basis, Sally needs to send a report detailing their top grossing customers.
 This report details order amounts for each firm by month, and exports the report in Excel format.
 Users have been quite content to look at this report in the past, however, due to the increased order volume, the report has become unwieldy.
 Writing separate reports is too much time and effort.
-Sally needs a way of breaking up this report so that its a much easier read for the users.
-Section group bursting in CRD is an easy way to burst Crystal Reports to multiple Excel tabs making it easier for users to view the information they want.
+Sally needs a way of breaking up this report so that it's a much easier read for the users.
+Section group bursting in CRD (Crystal Reports Scheduler) is an easy way to burst Crystal Reports to multiple Excel tabs making it easier for users to view the information they want.

 There is one critical component to section group bursting:

-The ability to burst Crystal Reports to multiple Excel tables is contingent upon values in Group Header 1 (GH1).
+The ability to burst Crystal Reports to multiple Excel tabs is contingent upon values in Group Header 1 (GH1).
 Values in GH1 will be used to create unique tabs in the Excel workbook.
 For some users, this may require some edits to your Crystal Report in order for Bursting to work properly.

 To begin setting up your report for section group bursting, start a Single Schedule in CRD.
 Just as you would normally create a schedule, select your Crystal Report, select the schedule (if ad hoc, simply select the “none” scheduling option), and selecting a destination (email, FTP, Disk, SharePoint, etc.) for the report.